 We have never declared or paid cash dividends on our common stock.
-We currently expect to retain future earnings for capital expenditures, acquisitions, to fund working capital requirements, repay existing debt, and potentially for share repurchases and do not anticipate paying cash dividends in the foreseeable future.
+We currently expect to retain future earnings for capital expenditures and acquisitions, and to fund working capital requirements, repay existing debt, and to repurchase shares and do not anticipate paying cash dividends in the foreseeable future.
 Additionally, our ability to pay dividends is limited pursuant to covenants contained in our various debt agreements.